Upcoming Election Dates & Registration Deadlines

 Provisions for Voters with Disabilities

 Polling places must be accessible to elderly and disabled voters.
-Federal law required polling places be accessible by 1986.
 If you are permanently physically disabled and cannot cast your vote at the polling place, you may file a letter from your physician with your city or town clerk, stating that you are permanently unable to cast your vote at the polling place because of physical disability.
 A completed application for an absentee ballot for you to sign and return will be mailed to you by the city or town clerk at least 28 days before every primary and general election.

 If you would like to vote in person, you may choose someone to assist you with entering the polling location, checking in, entering the polling booth, preparing the ballot, exiting the booth and checking out.